 Bagheri rose through the ranks by virtue of his family history and quiet allegiance.
 He differs stylistically from the more bombastic commanders of Iran's militaries, like Hossein Salami, which indicates that his value to Iran's supreme leader is not in showmanship but in strategy.
 Bagheri is also different from his predecessor Hassan Firouzabadi, prioritizing defense diplomacy in addition to being less forgiving of pragmatists in Iran's establishment.
+Bagheri is very much in the inner circle of the supreme leader.
+He is regarded as an extremely ideologically committed commander at a time when corruption is rampant amongst the senior ranks of the IRGC.
 With Qassem Soleimani's death, Bagheri's role is arguably more important as his successor, Esmail Ghaani, holds the rank of brigadier general, not major general.
 Thus, Bagheri outranks Ghaani, a dynamic that stands in contrast with Soleimani, who was also a major general.
 This internal dynamic could make Bagheri a more indispensable figure to Khamenei.
 The United States sanctioned him in 2019 as part of Khamenei's inner circle.

 Ahead of the 2021 presidential election, Iranian media even speculated about Bagheri's ambitions and the skill set he would bring to the office.
+Bagheri was even floated as a possible SNSC secretary after Ali Shamkhani left the post in 2023.
 But with multiple military men considering running for the presidency, Bagheri is unlikely to do so.
 His four years at the helm of AFGS also pales in comparison to Firouzabadi's decades-long tenure.
 Bagheri is arguably safer, politically, at the helm of AFGS than anywhere else.
-In any event, as Iran chooses a new president, Bagheri will remain a constant on the SNSC.
+In any event, as Iran chooses a new president in 2025, Bagheri will remain a constant on the SNSC.